antiphp/cognoz.github.io/cheats.md

 12. If you have more than one nodegroup you should check accordance between nodegroups and group_id of nodes or your deployment will like failed with non-understandable error in nailgun like '24' '22' 'gateway' and so.

 ### RabbitMQ HA
-1. Queues should be durable and have ONLY 1 matching policy, like
+1. Queues should be durable and have ONLY 1 matching policy
-``
+2. list non empty queues -
+``rabbitmqctl list_queues name consumers messages -p /neutron  | awk -F' ' '$2!="0"'``

 ## Elasticsearch and LMA

 ## Influx